spiffyui/spiffyui/spiffyui-template-ant/MY_PROJECT/README.md

 [Spiffy UI](http://www.spiffyui.org) - beautiful, fast, maintainable applications with GWT and REST
 ==================================================

-This is an application created from the [Spiffy UI Framework](http://www.spiffyui.org) project builder, which builds a simple REST application with Apache Ant.
+This is an application created from the [Spiffy UI Framework](http://www.spiffyui.org) project creator, which builds a simple REST application with Apache Ant.

 Building and Running Spiffy UI